All Episodes

 They got the high taxes that Democrats dream of, and they are officially in a recession.

-They have a budget deficit's going to approach six and a half billion dollars.
+They have a budget deficit that's going to approach $6.5 billion.

-So residents of New York City, productive and owned property, taxed at a total higher rate that the socialists in your in the EU charge.
+So residents of New York City, productive and owned property, taxed at a total higher rate that the socialists in the EU charge.

 And the governor of New York is now saying it's not enough.